spotDL/spotify-downloader/README.md

 YTMusic
 ```

-# Commands that can be used in the script:
+## Commands that can be used in the Script:
 ```
 • play - will play the last song downloaded using default music player
 • spotify - downloads songs from spotify playlist (see below:)